samusr/agile-model/README.md

 module.exports = {
     models: [],
-    relations: ""
+    relations: "",
+    portals: []
 };
 ```

+In the previous section, we saw how to create the agility.js file.
+Let's examine the content a bit more.

+We mentioned that you can specify your models and model relationships in this file.

-In the **models** array is pretty straightforward.
+The purpose of the **models** array should be then pretty straightforward.
 You put your model names within it.

 The **relations** string is what brings out the power of agile-model.
-You specify the relations between your models and agile-model will use that to create a model-graph, from which it will construct the files and file relations.
+You specify the relationships between your models in here and agile-model will use that to create the files containing the models, their corresponding database file groups and syntactical relations to other models.

 To illustrate this, let's take a simple scenario.
-Let's say we want to build a todo-list app where **users** can create **posts** and can also **comment** on posts.
+Let's say we want to build a very simepl blog where **users** can create **posts** and can also **comment** on posts.
 We can identify the following relations:

 1. A user has one or many posts